Pervasive-AI-Lab/cvpr_clvision_challenge/README.md

 Finally, before preparing the final archive, re-run the steps listed above to make sure the changes you made to the 3 aforementioned files are correct and that the results are aligned with ones you obtained in your non-docker environment.

 As you may have noticed, the "cvpr\_clvision\_image" created by `build_docker_image.sh` may be too big to be sent via mail / common cloud sharing services.
 In order to facilitate the final submission process, only the source code and resource files are to be packaged for upload.
-The final *zip archive* must include the project source code, all the needed resources (with few exceptions listed below) and properly configured `environment.yml`, `create_submission.sh` and `Dockerfile` files.
+The final *zip archive* **must include** the project *source code*, all the needed *resources* (with few exceptions listed below) and properly configured `environment.yml`, `create_submission.sh` and `Dockerfile` files.

+Also, **include a `LICENSE`** file in the root of the archive.
+In order to prevent licensing issues, we recommend the MIT License, which can be copied from [here](https://choosealicense.com/licenses/mit/) (customize the author field by adding all the participants full names).
+In any case, don't re-use the LICENSE already provided in this repository.
+Submissions lacking of a proper `LICENSE` will not be accepted.

 For instance, the final submission for the provided naive baseline is a zip file with the following content: